-Dr. Weber is an artful scientist, creating holistic ways STEAM (Science, Technology, Engineering, Art, and Math) can be taught, studied, and disseminated.
+Dr. Nicole Weber is an artful scientist, creating holistic ways to teach and study STEAM (Science, Technology, Engineering, Art, and Math) topics.
 She teaches for the College of Liberal Arts and Sciences at Lesley.

-In partnership with Dr. Susan Rauchwerk, Nicole also co-directs the EcoNet Lab, a creative space where educators can connect with scientists to create a learning community that supports local environmental literacy efforts, and as a result have created a critical exploratory space for young minds (STEAM WonderLab).
+In partnership with Susan Rauchwerk, Nicole also co-directs the EcoNet Lab, a creative space where educators can connect with scientists to create a learning community that supports local environmental literacy efforts, and has created a critical exploratory space for young minds (STEAM WonderLab).
 Their collaboration has begun a new dialogue around the embedded pedagogical goals within their science methods courses that ignited new research methods to study the pedagogical shift in a teacher’s experience.

-In addition, Dr. Weber realized the need and benefit of making the learning path more visual for students, and as a result enrolled in the Lesley University MFA in Visual Arts Program.
-As Dr. Weber shifts and finds comfort within the art discourse, her current work looks at the female experience within the science disciplinary silo.
-Dr. Weber is a lead on the Mt.
+Realizing the need and benefit of making the learning path more visual for students, Nicole enrolled in Lesley's MFA in Visual Arts Program.
+As Nicole shifts and finds comfort within the art discourse, her work looks at the female experience within the science disciplinary silo.
+Nicole is also a lead on the Mt.
 Auburn Citizen Science project and provides support for STEAM Beans.

 - Engineering Education

 - STEAM (Science + Technology + Engineering + Art + Math) Education